Turning stand visits into sales is no mystery for Jeannette La

 Prepare for the worst and plan for the best.
 If anything, over plan.

 I’ve had a stand stuck in a snowstorm (went to a furniture store and created a new stand there).
-Graphics printed completely incorrectly… found a copy shop and made the best of what we had to work with.
-Glitches will happen and you have to deal with them because the show is going to open and you need to be ready.
+Graphics printed entirely incorrectly; found a copy shop and made the best of what we had.
+Glitches will happen, and you have to deal with them because the show is going to open and you need to be ready.

 It’s one of the biggest reasons why I enjoy trade shows.
-You really have to work but the rewards can be so great too.
+You have to work hard, but the rewards can be so great too.